HL7/davinci-ehrx/input/intro-notes/Practitioner-full-intro.md

 * It would be unusual for *all* the mustSupport identifier types to be present, but it is possible.
 And other identifiers might be present as well.
 * Only the provider's family name must be supported - though other parts can certainly be present.
 * Only text is shown for qualifications because that is all that must be supported.
-However, if codes are known, they should be sent.
+However, if codes are known, they **SHOULD** be sent.